git-bug/git-bug/CONTRIBUTING.md

 If you are in the development shell, you have the `gh` command line tool available for use with github.

+### Commit messages are the source of truth<a name="commit-messages-are-the-source-of-truth"></a>

+Commit subjects and messages are the source of truth for a variety of things, including the public-facing changelog (\[`//:CHANGELOG.md`\]\[changelog\]) and release descriptions.
+Writing thorough commit messages is beneficial to anyone reviewing a commit, including future you!

+Please be sure to read the [commit message guidelines][doc/contrib/commit].

 ### Push early, push often<a name="push-early-push-often"></a>